 Embedding Environmental, Social and Governance (ESG) measures within reward

-Remgro aims to be the trusted investment company of choice that consistently creates sustainable stakeholder value.
-While workplace, economic, social and environmental sustainability practices have always been part of Remgro’s core values and are entrenched within Remgro’s overall governance framework, Remgro aims to become an ESG leader and is placing increased emphasis on ESG practices.
+Remgro aims to be the trusted investment company of choice that consistently creates sustainable stakeholder value to deliver not only financial returns for shareholders, but to make a positive ESG impact that delivers shared value to all our stakeholders.
+While workplace, economic, social and environmental sustainability practices have always been part of Remgro’s core values and are entrenched within Remgro’s overall governance framework, Remgro aims to become an ESG leader within the South African context.

 Journey to date

-To incentivise and motivate management in driving this journey, qualitative ESG measures were incorporated into the Remgro Long Term Incentive Scheme (LTIs) in 2021 which measures detailed strategic milestones to be achieved by specified dates.
+The first Remgro LTI awards with the ESG measures were awarded in 2020 (being the 2019 and 2020 LTI awards).
+To further incentivise and motivate management in driving this journey, qualitative ESG measures were incorporated into the Remgro LTI awards in 2021 and 2022, which measures detailed strategic milestones to be achieved by specified dates.
 By incorporating specific ESG measures into the LTI, Remgro is illustrating its public commitment to ESG.
-The first LTI awards with the ESG measures were awarded in 2020 (being the 2019 and 2020 LTI awards).
-An overview of the outcomes of these qualitative measures is reflected below:
+An overview of the specified areas of focus, covered by the 2019 to 2022 LTI awards, are outlined below:

 It is the committee’s view that the specific qualitative targets were suitably challenging, aligned with the Company’s strategy and laid a solid foundation upon which the Company can deliver on its ESG ambition.